-The share of investments aligned with E/S characteristics is at least 70%.
+The share of investments aligned with E/S characteristics is at least 70%, of which 10% is in sustainable investments.

 The Fund may invest up to 30% of its net invested assets in instruments that are not aligned with the E/S characteristics (#2 Other).